densitydesign/dd15-phase2-template/README.md

 # Phase 2 Template
 This will be the template to use for the delivery of Phase 2 of the DensityDesign Final Design Synthesis Studios 2019/2020.

 It uses Jekyll, a static website generator, so you can focus on the content and the visualizations of your research.
+However, you're free to customize the look and feel of the report by changing colors and fonts.
+You will find the editable stylesheet inside the folder `_sass/variables.scss`.
+Remember to link the fonts from Google Fonts in the `<head>` tag on your HTML file under `_layouts/default.html`.

 1. Video tutorial for [macOS](https://www.youtube.com/watch?v=WhrU9m82Wm8&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=2)